Carl Story: The WFLW Years

 BMI's database credits Carl Story with 178 published compositions and arrangements, including: “I Overlooked an Orchid While Searching for a Rose," “Always Be Kind To Mother," "I Heard My Mother Weeping" and "Light at the River," which is probably the most important single in Carl Story's recording history."

-From 1947 until 1953, Carl Story and his Rambling Mountaineers recorded eleven sessions for Mercury, cutting a total of fifty songs.
-In 1953, Carl changed labels and landed at Columbia.
+From 1947 until 1953, Carl Story and his Rambling Mountaineers recorded eleven sessions for Mercury Records, cutting a total of fifty songs.
+In 1953, Carl changed labels and landed at Columbia Records.
 Over the next three years, his group recorded a total of eighteen songs.
 In 1955, Carl returned to Mercury for three years, cutting sixteen more songs.
 Mercury Records was partners with Starday Records and for a period of time in the late 1950s, Starday supervised Mercury's country and western division.
 A number of Carl's releases were labeled Mercury-Starday.
 When the two labels terminated their partnership in 1958, Carl went with Starday.
 Over the next ten years, Carl released a dozen albums, making him one of the most-recorded artists on the Starday label.

 Many of Carl Story's Starday Records albums featured the talents of the Knoxville-based Brewster brothers, Bud and Willie G., along with Claude Boone.
 It was an extremely talented line-up of musicians.
 They traveled the country performing great shows and selling lots of records.